hopeYouLikeGamminToo/ourGame_monolith/README.md

 Just download/clone this repo, open the root directory in a terminal and run:

-1. yarn _or npm_ _may need to download yarn or npm if not already installed_
+1. yarn \*or npm, may need to download yarn or npm if not already installed

 2. nodemon server